Corian Worktop Cost

 New Kitchen Sink

-Another way to enhance the look of your kitchen would be with the installation of a new kitchen sink.
+Another way to enhance the look of your kitchen would be to replace the kitchen sink.
 The price would depend on the type of sink and taps being replaced.

 Average cost of new kitchen sink and taps: